YaleDHLab/dhlab-site/_projects/coeducation-at-yale.md

 3. To what extent can a visual narrative accurately depict controversial history?

-*This project was created as part of Professor Laura Wexler's "Intro to Digital Humanities" course in fall 2017.*
+*This project was created as part of Professor Laura Wexler's "Intro to Digital Humanities" course in fall 2017, for which jub Sankofa was the DH Teaching Fellow.*